m11ad/laravel-news-backend/README.md

 `php artisan migrate`

-7. Test the endpoints and generate some sample data; Note that you should run it twice so that the   ✓ update news item would be succusful (optional):
+7.  (optional) Test the endpoints and generate some sample data; Note that you should run it twice so that the  ✓ update news item would be successful :

 `php artisan test`